AnaSchintee/Generator/README.md

 The Generator is used to generate a new json data based on a predefined format and rules described below.
-The data is generated with the help of the Symfony framework and the Faker library (https://github.com/fzaninotto/Faker).
+The data is generated with the help of the Faker library (https://github.com/fzaninotto/Faker).

 Example input:
 {